Get the best possible viewability results by following these best practices for your website and content.

 - Content: Produce appealing content and page design that users want to consume and engage with.

 - Ad Placement: Place ads in line with the main content or in content-rich areas of the site.
-When choosing ad placements it’s important to consider the user experience.
+When you choose ad placements it’s important to consider user experience.
 Avoid placing ads in areas with little or no unique content or overloading certain areas of the site with too many ads.

 - Speed: Ensure page loads are fast and reliable, including ad rendering time.
-Use of asynchronous ad tags is recommended, and speed optimization tools such as Google Pagespeed can be used to analyze and optimize site performance.
+We recommend the use of asynchronous ad tags.
+You can use speed optimization tools such as Google Pagespeed to analyze and optimize site performance.

 - Content: Offer engaging content on the first page and try to make as much of it viewable without scrolling (by using wider, shorter, or content-rich page design).
-This will ensure that users have time to read, digest, or interact with ATF content and ads.
+This ensures that users have time to read, digest, or interact with ATF content and ads.

 - Ad placement: Consider placing ads near the bottom of the screen (right above the fold).
 This placement has shown the highest viewability rates from our data.
 Ads placed just below the top navigation bar have a higher viewability rate than those placed at the very top of the page.
 At the same time, don’t forget about user experience.
 Too many ads above the fold will make your page appear cluttered and your visitors may leave the page too quickly.